Faithwinn/GEO-511/README.md

-This file contains R-code for the first case study in the GEO 511 Class.
+This file contains R-code for the case studies for GEO 511 Class.